grishace/ddd-fake/slides/index.md

 - title : FAKE It Until You Make It
 - description : FAKE It Until You Make It.
-Denver Dev Day (October 19, 2018)
+Denver Dev Day (May 31, 2019)
 - author : Grigoriy Belenkiy
 - theme : simple
 - transition : convex